WNIN (TV)

 WNIN (channel 9) is a PBS member television station in Evansville, Indiana, United States.
-Owned by WNIN Tri-State Public Media, it is sister to NPR member station WNIN-FM (88.3).
-The two outlets share studios on Main Street in downtown Evansville and transmitter facilities near Pelzer, Indiana.
+It is owned by WNIN Tri-State Public Media alongside NPR member station WNIN-FM (88.3 MHz).
+The two outlets share studios at the WNIN Public Media Center on Two Main Street, near Riverside Drive, in downtown Evansville and transmitter facilities south of Boonville, Indiana, on New Hope Road.